altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 Martha was crying, and Kent...
 Kent was holding his badge~
 *Flanagan had the phone in his hand*
-"FL__F::Center the last one around this address:"
+"FL__F::Center the last one around this address..."
 ~Felix felt a Flanagan filter through his memories, until one stood out.
 It was where he had killed Alice~
 *Flanagan put down the phone*